Serialcomms/COM-Port-Enumeration-VBA/README.md

 Notes
 1. Worksheet VBA required in file `Sheet1.bas` to refresh combobox contents list.
 2. Further development required to use with Excel and other Office applications.
+3. Files in Minimal folder for use with Access and other Office applications.